 Oftentimes disagreements and heated debates start between people because they have differences of opinions toward a certain subject.
-In my years in this world, and with my upbringing, education, and life’s experience, I have learnt that just because someone has a different opinion from your own do not mean that their opinion is wrong.
+In my years in this world, and with my upbringing, education, and life’s experience, I have learnt that just because someone has a different opinion from your own does not mean that their opinion is wrong.
 An opinion is not a fact, therefore there is no right or wrong view – it is just that, an opinion.
 It is the same thing with a view; just because someone does not view something the way you should not degenerate into an argument or debate with them about why you are right, and they are wrong.
-Because, they think you are wrong and they’re right.
+Because they think you are wrong and they’re right.

-Respecting other people’s opinions, views, rights, and disposition also shows that one is well mannered and that one shows respect for that person as well.
+Respecting other people’s opinions, views, rights, and dispositions also show that one is well mannered and that one shows respect for that person as well.
 If someone has a different opinion than yours and you reply with “I understand and respect your opinion” rather than replying with your opinion and why it is right and why they are wrong, the person who has a different opinion than you will respect you in return.

 I have for most of my short life believed in respecting people.
-And by that I am saying that one should treat other people as one would like to be treated.
+And by that, I am saying that one should treat other people as one would like to be treated.
 One should expect them to be as good as oneself, as smart as oneself, as caring and so forth.
 And one should respect their right to have an opinion.

 But I think that opinions should not be free from criticism.
 And they should only command what respect they have earned.
-In other words, if one respects another person and that other person does not return the respect, then, they do not deserve the respect that have been shown to them, and the respect should be withdrawn.
+In other words, if one respects another person and that other person does not return the respect, then, they do not deserve the respect that has been shown to them, and the respect should be withdrawn.

 In our Nigerian society, one of the reasons why we find ourselves in the dire situation and environment that we are is that acute absence of respect for everything we do.
 It is plain DISRESPECT!
 I am not talking about the Respect we often mouth in our culture, e.g. respect for elders.
 Look at it the following way:

-We do not respect each other, and that is why people appointed or elected into positions of trust and authority decide to take us for granted and steal public funds meant for development and betterment of the population at large.
+We do not respect each other, and that is why people appointed or elected into positions of trust and authority decide to take us for granted and steal public funds meant for the development and betterment of the population at large.

 Our rulers (I really hate calling them leaders, because, in the real sense, they are not leading anybody) do not give us respect.
 Yet, we respect them a lot, in fact, we treat them like gods.
 If they respected us, they will not be treating their people like they have been doing for over 50 years.
 They will not be stealing our money; they will not be cheating and riffing or gunning their way to power; they will be providing us with good governance because we trusted and respected them; and to crown it all, if these people respected us, they will not be tempting us to vote for them by distributing rice, garri, bread, palm oil and vegetable oil and a few Naira to us.
 It is people you do not respect that you induce with such mundane things (maybe not to some people), but you see, they know what they are doing.
 They have made sure we are in perpetual poverty of stomach and mind and that’s where they left us, so come election times, they will meet us in the same position and we will be susceptible to their bribes.
 It never fails to work.
 We will even maim and kill for them to get to power.